Road Scholar Programs at Laurelville

 How will I learn about Frank Lloyd Wright during this program?

-This Road Scholar program is extremely hands-on; you will visit three of Wright’s homes in Pennsylvania’s Laurel Highlands—Fallingwater, Kentuck Knob, and Duncan House—as well as participate in lectures, presentations and workshops facilitated by Fallingwater staff which revolve around Mr. Wright’s revolutionary contributions to modern architecture.
+This Road Scholar program is extremely hands-on; you will visit three of Wright’s homes in Pennsylvania’s Laurel Highlands—Fallingwater, Kentuck Knob, and Duncan House—as well as participate in lectures, presentations and workshops facilitated by Fallingwater staff.
+Visit the Road Scholar website for more details.

 View a video about this program: